History of the Republican Party (United States): Roosevelt years: 1933–1945

 Unlike the "moderate," internationalist, largely eastern bloc of Republicans who accepted (or at least acquiesced in) some of the "Roosevelt Revolution" and the essential premises of President Truman's foreign policy, the Republican Right at heart was counterrevolutionary.
-Anticollectivist, anti-Communist, anti-New Deal, passionately committed to limited government, free market economics, and congressional (as opposed to executive) prerogatives, the G.O.P. conservatives were obliged from the start to wage a constant two-front war: against liberal Democrats from without and "me-too" Republicans from within.
+Anticollectivist, anti-Communist, anti-New Deal, passionately committed to limited government, free market economics, and congressional (as opposed to executive) prerogatives, the G.O.P. conservatives were obliged from the start to wage a constant two-front war: against liberal Democrats from the outside and "me-too" Republicans from within.

 The Old Right emerged in opposition to the New Deal of Franklin D. Roosevelt.
 Hoff says that "moderate Republicans and leftover Republican Progressives like Hoover composed the bulk of the Old Right by 1940, with a sprinkling of former members of the Farmer-Labor party, Non-Partisan League, and even a few midwestern prairie Socialists."

 After Roosevelt took office in 1933, Congress acted swiftly to pass New Deal legislation.
 In the 1934 midterm elections, ten Republican Senators were defeated by nine Democrats and one Progressive, leaving only 25 Republicans compared to 71 Democrats.
 The House of Representatives was also split in a similar ratio.
 The "Second New Deal" was heavily criticized by the Republicans in Congress, who likened it to class warfare and socialism.
 The volume of legislation, as well as the inability of the Republicans to block it, soon made the opposition to Roosevelt develop into bitterness and sometimes hatred for "that man in the White House".
 Former President Hoover became a leading orator crusading against the New Deal, hoping unrealistically to be nominated again for president.

 Most major newspaper publishers favored Republican moderate Alf Landon for president.
 In the nation's 15 largest cities, the newspapers that editorially endorsed Landon represented 70% of the circulation.
 Roosevelt won 69% of the actual voters in those cities by ignoring the press and using the radio to reach voters directly.

 Roosevelt carried 46 of the 48 states thanks to traditional Democrats along with newly energized labor unions, city machines and the Works Progress Administration.
 The realignment creating the Fifth Party System was firmly in place.
 Since 1928, the GOP had lost 178 House seats, 40 Senate seats and 19 governorships, though it retained a mere 89 seats in the House and 16 in the Senate.